gvwilson/thirdbit/fiction/iffy/index.md

 and would need to be replaced
 before it could move again.
-If his Marines had the same exoskeletons as the ones in Halley and Rothera, she and Iñacio had about twenty minutes before they arrived to recapture their ex-prisoners.
+If his Marines had the same exoskeletons as the ones in Halley and Rothera, she and Iñacio only had a few minutes before they arrived to recapture their ex-prisoners.

 "Hey!"